-Canon 1Ds Mark III versus Canon 1D Mark III
+Canon 1Ds Mark III vs 1D Mark III

-The Canon EOS-1Ds Mark III and the Canon EOS-1D Mark III are two professional cameras that were officially introduced, respectively, in August 2007 and February 2007.
+The Canon EOS-1Ds Mark III and the Canon EOS-1D Mark III are two professional cameras that were revealed to the public, respectively, in August 2007 and February 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds Mark III) and an APS-H (1D Mark III) sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the 1D Mark III provides 10.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the 1D Mark III provides 10.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1Ds Mark III vs Canon 1D Mark III
+Body comparison: Canon 1Ds Mark III vs 1D Mark III

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark III is somewhat larger (2 percent) than the Canon 1Ds Mark III.
 However, the 1D Mark III is markedly lighter (17 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1Ds Mark III) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1D Mark III).
-You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

 The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The 1D Mark III was launched at a markedly lower price (by 44 percent) than the 1Ds Mark III, which puts it into a different market segment.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-Sensor comparison: Canon 1Ds Mark III vs Canon 1D Mark III
+Sensor comparison: Canon 1Ds Mark III vs 1D Mark III

 Of the two cameras under consideration, the Canon 1Ds Mark III features a full frame sensor and the Canon 1D Mark III an APS-H sensor.
 The sensor area in the 1D Mark III is 39 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.3.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.